 Consult funding guidelines

 Once you have found a suitable funding source, read their application guidelines carefully.
-Do not hesitate to contact Ken or Lori for assistance in locating and deciphering the guidelines.
+Do not hesitate to contact Joshua Hubbard, Lori Loftis, or Amelia Lutz for assistance in locating and deciphering the guidelines.

 Developing the budget